-Formal CPD is structured activity that relates to practice as an architect and is in addition to activities already undertaken in the normal course of practice or employment.
-In formal CPD activities:
+Formal CPD activities are structured and relate to practice as an architect.
+They are in addition to activities already undertaken in the normal course of practice or employment.

-- New knowledge and skills are being acquired or being shared with peers.
+- New knowledge and skills are acquired from, or shared with, peers;

-- An assessment activity must be included or there must be significant interaction between the presenter and the learner.
+- A structured assessment task is included to genuinely test participants’ understanding of content; or there is a significant interaction between the presenter and the participant;

-- Presenters must have appropriate academic, technical or practical expertise.
+- Presenters have appropriate academic, technical or practical expertise.

 What happens if an architect has not met the minimum CPD requirements?

-- Has the architect or his/her immediate family member suffered serious illness or some other misadventures?
+- Has the architect or an immediate family member suffered serious illness or some other misadventure?

-- Has the architect been overseas for a considerable part of the year (at least 3 months)?
+- Has the architect been overseas for a considerable part of the year and not offering architectural services during that period (at least 3 consecutive months)?

 - Has the architect been on parental leave during the registration year?

-- Has the architect been included on the Registrar part way through the year?
+- Has the architect been added to the Register part way through the year?